Tokyo 24th Ward: Characters

-Release
+Production and release

 On October 24, 2021, CloverWorks announced that it is producing an original anime television series titled Tokyo 24th Ward.
 The series is directed by Naokatsu Tsuda, with Vio Shimokura writing and overseeing series' scripts, Shuji Sogabe and Kanako Nono designing the characters, Takahiro Kishida adapting those designs for animation, and Hideyuki Fukasawa composing the series' music.
 It aired from January 6 to April 7, 2022, on Tokyo MX and other networks, with the first episode being a one-hour special.
 The opening theme song is "Paper Sky" by Survive Said the Prophet, while the ending theme song is "255,255,255" by Junya Enoki, Yuma Uchida, and Kaito Ishikawa.
 Plus Media Networks Asia licensed the series in Southeast Asia and will release it on Aniplus Asia.